3rd and 4th Street Photography Workshops in Aid of The Hope Foundation, Kolkata — 3rd November 2014 and the 2nd Feb 2015

-2nd Street Photography Workshop in Aid of the Hope Foundation, Kolkata.
-11th November 2013.
+3rd and 4th Street Photography Workshops in Aid of The Hope Foundation, Kolkata.

 About The Hope Foundation.